ALL POSTS

 - Prepare a table by putting paper towels or tissues on it.
 You will need to not make a total mess of your table while cup-tasting.

 - Grind from 12 to 14 grams of coffee and put each lot into a separate empty, clean and dry cup.
-The most wide spread brew ration for cup-tasting procedures is 5,5gr per 100ml.
+The most widespread brew ration for cup-tasting procedures is 5,5gr per 100ml.
 Remember that when putting the water into ground coffee the ground will expand by soaking water.

 - Put the coffee packs behind the cups with the corresponding coffee.
 That will allow you to check which coffee you are experiencing.
-This is called an open cupping, meaning that all the information by the producer or roaster is open to a taster.
+This is called open cupping, meaning that all the information by the producer or roaster is open to a taster.

 - Put the spoons in a jug or a cup with water to keep them clean.